muhammetatmaca/loklok/replit.md

 - July 04, 2025.
 Created testimonials page with customer reviews, ratings, and statistics
 - July 04, 2025.
 Created contact page with contact form and business information
 - July 04, 2025.
 Added mobile navbar with sliding panel for all pages
+- July 04, 2025.
+Integrated Cloudinary image management system with drag-and-drop upload and preview functionality
+- July 04, 2025.
+Replaced all URL-based image inputs with professional ImageUpload component in admin panel
 ```

 ## User Preferences